Project Management Journal® Author Guidelines

 - Consider Submissions from Authors Whose Native Language Is Not English.
 Reviewers will distinguish between the quality of the writing, which may be fixable, and the quality of the ideas that the writing conveys.

 PMI recognizes that authors have spent a great deal of time and effort on every submission.
 Reviewers will always treat an author’s work with respect, even when the reviewer disagrees or finds fault with what has been written.

 Submissions are subjected to a double-blind review, whereby the identity of the reviewer and the author are not disclosed.
-In the event that a reviewer is unable to be objective about a specific paper, another reviewer will be selected for that paper.
-Reviewers will not discuss any manuscript with anyone (other than the Project Management Journal® Editor) at any time.
+In the event that a reviewer is unable to be objective about a specific manuscript, another reviewer will be selected for this manuscript.
+Reviewers will not discuss a manuscript with anyone (other than the Project Management Journal® editor) at any time.

 Pointers on the Substance of the Review Theory

-- Does the paper have a well-articulated theory that provides conceptual insight and guides hypotheses formulation?
+- Does the manuscript has a well-articulated theory that provides conceptual insight and guides hypotheses formulation?